 Procurement has often been viewed as a confrontational process between the client and supplier.
 Whilst driving down cost is still seen by some as the primary objective, new thinking has started to shift the focus towards a more holistic approach.
 This means considering a range of metrics beyond financial and operational measurables and developing new measures around ‘gainshare’, innovation and contract renewal rather than re-tendering.
-PDF14 takes us on the journey from outsourcing to successfully implementing ‘rightsourcing’.
+Our day took us on the journey from outsourcing to successfully implementing ‘rightsourcing’.

 The Panel included Patrick Dunne, Director of Group Property, Procurement and Cost Transformation, Sainsburys Plc and Mike Perkis, Managing Director and Valerie Bonnin, Partner, Incendium.
-Both Mike and Valerie also presented.
-The Panel was moderated by Patrick Morrissey, Principal, Avison Young.
+Following presentations from Mike and Valerie the Panel was moderated by Patrick Morrissey, Principal, Avison Young.

 Evolution of Outsourcing has allowed a multi-faceted approach to procurement in an increasing number of corporates

 Outsourcing used to be a blunt instrument about cost control and cost constraint